James-QiuHaoran/autoscaler/multidimensional-pod-autoscaler/KEP.md

 It is also [not recommended] to use HPA together with VPA for CPU or memory metrics.
 Therefore, there is a need to combine the two controllers so that horizontal and vertical scaling decisions are made in combination for an application to achieve both objectives, including resource efficiency and the application service-level agreements (SLA)/performance goals.
 However, existing VPA/HPA designs cannot accommodate such requirements.
-Manual fine-tuning the timing or frequency to do vertical/horizontal scaling and prioritization are usually needed for synchronization of the HPA and VPA.
+Manual fine-tuning the timing or frequency to do vertical/horizontal scaling and prioritization are usually needed for syncronization of the HPA and VPA.

 [HPA]: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/
 [VPA]: https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler